Zakho: History

 Gertrude Bell, the renowned British archaeologist and Arabist who advised British governors in the region in the closing years of the British Mandate, was convinced that Zakho was the same place as the ancient town of Hasaniyeh.
 She also reported that one of the first Christian missionaries to the region, the Dominican friar Poldo Soldini, was buried there in 1779.
 His grave was still a pilgrimage destination in the 1950s.

 The town is also the site of Zakho castle, of which today only the tower remains, and of Qubad Pasha castle, a hexagonal structure in Zakho cemetery.

 According to an oral tradition transmitted by a Jewish informant from Zakho, Me'allim Levi, Zakho was established in 1568 by Slivani tribesmen, whose territory was stretched south of the location of the town.
 The family of Shamdin Agha came originally from the Slivani tribe, settled in Zakho, and became the most prominent family in Zakho.
 From the late 19th century onwards, the family of Shamdin Agha ruled "all the Muslims, Jews and Christians of Zakho and its surroundings."
 Zakho was known to the ancient Greeks.
 In 1844, the traveller William Francis Ainsworth commented: "The appearance of Zakho in the present day coincides in a remarkable manner with what it was described to be in the time of Xenophon."

 Zakho is a major marketplace with its goods and merchandise serving the Kurdish-controlled area and most of north and central Iraq.
 Writing in 1818, Campanile described the town as a great trading centre, famous for its gallnuts as well as rice, oil, sesame, wax, lentils and many fruits.

+During the Crimean War, the strain on Ottoman military resources allowed Yezdanshir Beg, nephew of the Kurdish ruler Bedirkhan Beg, to launch a major rebellion in the region.
+In November 1854, he seized Jezira b.
+Omar, killed local Ottoman administrators, and extended his control toward Zakho.
+In early 1855, the Ottoman commander Helmy Pasha organized a relief force that included 2,000 Yazidi horsemen under the Mir Hussein Beg of the Sheikhan principality, who according to Hormuzd Rassam recognized Yezdanshir as a more dangerous enemy than the Ottoman governor who had recently deposed him.
+Yezdanshir was known for his openly hostile views toward Yazidis; the American missionary Henry Lobdell recorded hearing him declare that he wished to drink the blood of every Yazidi, Jew, and Christian he encountered.
+At Redwan, a British vice-consular source reported an eyewitness account of Yezdanshir personally killing between twenty-five and thirty Yazidis, having offered a bounty for live Yazidis to execute.

+Hussein Beg led his forces against the rebels outside Zakho, defeated them, and entered the town without resistance, formally capturing it "in the name of His Majesty the Sultan".
+For this service, Hussein Beg was received in audience by the sultan and awarded the title of kapi çuhadari (keeper of the official gate).